What did john wilkes booth have to do with boston, massachusetts?

 The Deringer by Henry Deringer of Philadelphia

 John Wilkes Booth prepared to be a Bostonian

 John Wilkes Booth purchased property in the newly developed Back Bay area, at 115 Commonwealth Avenue in 1863.
 This was not a speculative financial purchase.
-His brother and sister resided in Boston for 15 years.
-His instructions to his real estate agent were clear that this would be his home.
+His brother resided in Boston for 15 years.
+Instructions to thes real estate agent were clear that this would be his home.

 “Dear Joe, Did you or Orlando send me that catalog of Back Bay lands to be sold April 9th.
 However, find out about them.
 For lots No. 5,6,7 or 9 (any one of them) on the north side of Commonwealth Avenue.
 I will bid as high as $2.70 per foot (their minimum value is $2.25).
 If you fail to get any one of the above, I will bid on corner lot (Commonwealth Avenue) No. 20. as high as $3.25 per foot.
 If you are not out bid and fail to get any of them, I will bid on any one (single lot) on south side of Marlborough Street as high as 20 percent above its minimum valuation (a corner lot preferred.)
 Attend to this, dear Joe.
 See Keach who said something about the auctioneer being sorry he did not know I wanted to buy last time.
 Let Orlando see this.
 Advise with him about it.
 He promised to buy from me, or to let me know about it.
 I don’t care about the lots on Marlborough St. If I buy one of them, it will be on spec.
 So if you miss Commonwealth Ave, strike light on the first….Yours truly, J. Wilkes Booth”[i]